NETWORK USER'S GUIDE

-This guide is for new users of the Ryerson Electrical and Computer Engineering department's computer network.
-Please browse through the table of contents for a overview of this guide.
-It answers common questions, collected over several years, that many new users of the department's networking facilities have.
+This guide is for new users of the Toronto Metropolitan University Electrical, Computer and Biomedical Engineering department's computer network.
+Please browse through the table of contents for a overview of the types of questions (collected over several years and asked by new users of the department's networking facilities) that this guide answers.

 Availability